Associate Professor of Political Studies

 Primary Academic Program: Politics

-Academic Program Affiliation(s): American Studies
+Academic Program Affiliation(s): American and Indigenous Studies

 Biography:M.A., University of Edinburgh; M.A., University of London, Institute for the Study of the Americas; M.A., Ph.D., Cornell University.
 Previously served as lecturer at Ithaca College.
 Publications: “The Framers Themselves: Constitutional Authorship during the Ratification,” American Political Thought 2:1 (2013); and review of "John Dreijmanis's Max Weber's Complete Writings on Academic and Political Vocations," Political Studies Review.
 Awards and honors include Andrew W. Mellon Foundation Fellowship, Thomas H. Critchlow Award, and Gilder Lehrman Fellowship, among others.
 Member, American Political Science Association, Midwestern Political Science Association, American Historical Association, Society of Early Americanists.
 At Bard: 2013– .